Tomshiii/ahk/README.md

 This script is the "central" script if you will.
 A lot of my windows scripts are here (and a hand full of scripts I use for editing).

 #### [QMK Keyboard.ahk](https://github.com/Tomshiii/ahk/blob/main/QMK%20Keyboard.ahk)
 A script to allow separate function for my secondary keyboard.
 A script originally created by [Taran](https://github.com/TaranVH/) that I've heavily modified to work for my own workflow and to function in ahk v2.0 (and cut down to only applicable buttons).
+Up until [Release v2.2.5.1](https://github.com/Tomshiii/ahk/releases/tag/v2.2.5.1) I used a small seconday numpad, but as of [Release v2.2.6+](https://github.com/Tomshiii/ahk/releases/tag/v2.2.6) I use a Planck Ez custom keyboard.
+Check out [\Secondary Keyboard Files](https://github.com/Tomshiii/ahk/tree/main/Secondary%20Keyboard%20Files) for more information on how that works.

 #### [MS_functions.ahk](https://github.com/Tomshiii/ahk/blob/main/MS_functions.ahk) (My Scripts_functions)
 A separate ahk file to define functions so they don't have to clog up the main script.
 You don't need to manually run this file, it gets [#Include(d)](https://lexikos.github.io/v2/docs/commands/_Include.htm) separately within scripts that need it.
 A function is defined similar to;